Greaver77/valkyrie/Booting-Up-Valkyrie.md

 ##Assumptions##
 1. You are running from a source installation.
 For running from debians, the steps are pretty much exactly the same just without the steps to make sure your catkin workspaces are built/installed

+2. You know your robot's IP address.
+This documentation will refer to your robots IP addresses as <Link-IP> for the IP address of the Link computer and <Zelda-IP> for the IP address of the Zelda computer.

 ##Power On Valkyrie##

 The first step in powering on the robot is to turn on the power sources.
 These are located in your juice box.
 To turn them on, flip the switches on both the low voltage and high voltage sources to on.
 Once the LED display reads "OFF"(should take a couple seconds) you can press the "OUT" button which will fully start the power source.
 The image below shows the buttons you will need to press.